Philadelphia Badlands: History and demographics

 At one time a center of heavy industry, much of the Badlands' urban landscape is now characterized by vacant warehouses and tightly packed strips of brick row houses constructed for the working class of the neighborhood.
-Like most industrial cities in the eastern United States, Philadelphia suffered economic decline following the movement of industry to either the suburbs or Third World countries and has suffered as a result.
+Like most industrial cities in the eastern United States, Philadelphia suffered economic decline following the movement of industry to either the suburbs or Third World countries.

 The Philadelphia Badlands contain a diverse mix of ethnicities.
 Puerto Ricans are the largest group, but the area also contains large populations of Black Americans, Irish Americans, and Dominican Americans.
 The area encompasses El Centro de Oro, the heart of Philadelphia's Puerto Rican community.
 Although much of the area's crime stems from local neighborhood-based street gangs and the drug trade, larger, more organized gangs also operate in the area, including the Black Mafia, Latin Kings, and various motorcycle gangs.

 Aside from less-organized gang activity, the Badlands is also known as the founding location and current turf of the Irish-American organized crime group known as the K&A Gang, also known as the Northeast Philly Irish Mob.
 As of 2012, Irish Americans comprised approximately 12% of the population in the Badlands.

 The area's reputation has been countered by community activists and nonprofit organizations such as Centro Nueva Creación, which in 2010 conducted a summer children's program, The Goodlands Photographers, aimed at helping young people photograph and display positive images of their neighborhood.